-Study identifies risk factors for complications after spine surgerySeptember 21st, 2011 in Other /
+Study identifies risk factors for complications after spine surgerySeptember 21, 2011 in Medicine & Health / Other

 In the last 20 years, due to diagnostic and surgical advances, more and more patients have become appropriate candidates for spine surgery, and the number of these procedures performed has risen significantly.
 While medical experts acknowledge the potential benefits of spine surgery, they also understand that complications can reduce the success in the short and long term.